LUIDevo/regxact/README.md

 ReDOs

 Rationale behind the rules
-Try another language

-Add contracts

 Development has stopped, due to conflictions with the base "regex" crate which prevents ReDos, which diminishes the usage of the app.
-I might make some more changes though heehe

-Pivot to python or javascript/node depending on what gap I have in my resume I think I will do node because most applications use it
-- [ ] What do I do for js/ts impl?
-- [ ] Try to figure out general syntax for node
-- [ ] Figure out main structs
-- [ ] Implement parsing